angus4718/worlds_simulator/README.md

 ## Customization

 - **Match Formats**: Adjust the `bo` (best-of) parameter in the match definitions to change the format (e.g., BO1, BO3, BO5).
-- **Swiss Rounds**: Modify the Swiss stage to include more or fewer rounds by changing the number of iterations in the loop.
+- **Swiss Rounds**: Modify the Swiss stage to include more or fewer rounds by adjusting the number of iterations in the loop.
 - **Additional Stages**: Add new stages or modify existing ones to fit your tournament structure.

 ---

 ## Limitations

-- All teams must be included in the `settings.xlsx` file with valid power ratings.
+- All teams must be included in the `settings.xlsx` file with valid `Team`, `Region`, `Seed`, and `Power` values.
-- The Swiss stage requires exactly 16 teams divided into 4 pools.
+- The Swiss stage supports 16 teams divided into 4 pools.
+Adjustments may be needed for different team counts.

 ---